 • Fixed expenses are those that cost the same amount each month, like rent or mortgage payments, insurance premiums, and subscription services.

-When budgeting, it’s possible to make cuts on both fixed and variable expenses.
+When budgeting, whether you are calculating expenses for one person or a family, it’s possible to make cuts on both fixed and variable expenses.

 Ready for a Better Banking Experience?

 Open a SoFi Checking and Savings Account and start earning 1% APY on your cash!